-The term ‘Myasthenia Gravis has both Greek and Latin origins, means’ serious or grave muscle weakness.’
-Although no curative remedy has been found for this autoimmune disease, existing treatments have made myasthenia gravis manageable.
-With the current therapies, the symptoms of the disorder can be controlled, allowing patients to lead an improved quality of life.
+The term “myasthenia gravis” has Greek and Latin origins, meaning “serious or grave muscle weakness.”
+Although no cure is available for this autoimmune disease, existing treatments have made myasthenia gravis manageable.
+With current therapies, patients can control their symptoms and experience an improved quality of life.

 Causes of Myasthenia Gravis